Ms Lena Foo

 Wide Dance Discipline/Style

-Dancepointe Academy Singapore is well defined into 3 Dance Faculties : Dancepointe for Classical Ballet, Jazz and Tap.
-Dance Factory for Hip Hop and Kpop. dACADEMY – the first Contemporary school in Singapore.
+Dancepointe Academy Singapore is well defined into 4 Dance Faculties : Dancepointe for Classical Ballet, Jazz.
+5th Avenue for Jazz and Street Dance.
+Dance Factory for Kpop. dACADEMY – the first Contemporary school in Singapore.

 You may wish your child to become involved in dance as a purely recreational pastime or as a vocation leading to performing or teaching.